Lupinus prunophilus

-Lupinus prunophilus, commonly known as the hairy bigleaf lupine or chokecherry lupin, is a medium-sized herbaceous plant that grows in the Great Basin and other parts of the U.S. interior between the Sierra-Nevada and the Rockies.
-It is a close relative and very similar to Lupinus polyphyllus and is considered a subspecies by some botanists.
+Lupinus prunophilus, commonly known as the hairy bigleaf lupine or chokecherry lupin, is a medium-sized herbaceous plant that grows in the Great Basin and other parts of the western United States between the Sierra Nevada and the Rockies.
+Some botanists consider it a subspecies of L. polyphyllus.

 Description

-Lupinus prunophilus is a herbaceous perennial plant that start the growing season with many leaves on short stalks growing from the base of the plant (basal leaves) and retain these leaves as the much taller flowering stem grows and start to bloom.
-The multiple flowering stems grow outward and then upward (ascending) reaching 23–65 centimeters tall.
-David B. Dunn described the stems as either slim or somewhat hollow (somewhat fistulose).
+Lupinus prunophilus is a herbaceous perennial plant that start the growing season with many leaves on short stalks growing basally (basal leaves) and retain these leaves as the much taller flowering stem grows and start to bloom.
+The multiple flowering stems grow outward and then upward (ascending), reaching 23–65 cm tall.
+David Baxter Dunn described the stems as either slim or somewhat hollow (somewhat fistulose).
 The stems are sparsely covered in coarse hairs that stand out straight from the stem surface (spreading-hirsute).
 Both the basal leaves and the flowering stems arise from a woody caudex.